-It is commonly recommended to plant trekking poles opposite your forward leg (right pole plant when the left foot is forward and vice versa), providing maximum stability while matching the natural inclination of our arm movement whilst walking.
+It is commonly recommended to plant one pole opposite your forward leg (right pole plant when the left foot is forward and vice versa), providing maximum stability while matching the natural inclination of our arm movement whilst walking.
 I find it limiting, however, to say that this is how you should always do it.

-In fact, I routinely prefer the opposite strategy of placing poles next to the foot with which I am stepping.
+In fact, I routinely prefer the opposite strategy of placing the pole next to the foot with which I am stepping.
 This method provides greater joint support and helps with propulsion forward.

-I, often, find myself switching between the two methods throughout a hike based on my rhythm and the terrain.
-My point here is that there are a time and place for both methods, with neither being the only ‘right’ way.
+I often find myself switching between the two methods throughout a hike based on my rhythm and the terrain.
+My point here is that there is a time and place for both methods, with neither being the only ‘right’ way.
 Keep the below comparison in mind and practice both to determine which works best for you:

 Planting trekking pole with…